I Got Love (Taeyeon song): Composition

 "I Got Love" was described by S.M.
 Entertainment as an "urban R&B" song.
 Meanwhile, Billboards Tamar Herman described it as a pop number with influences from trap and R&B.

+The song's lyrics were written by Kenzie, who also composed its music with Thomas Troelsen and Eyelar Mirzazadeh.
+The song was produced by Kenzie and Troelsen, while Troelsen and Eyelar handled the arrangement.